joao-m-lourenco-alpt/advanced-jenkins-training/sql/LAB.md

 7. Retrieve all the information from all the customers from Mexico.

-8. Retrieve all the information from the client with 'CustomerID' equals to 1.
+8. Retrieve all the information from the client with `CustomerID` equals to 1.